AchyuthPrakash/BoundedBuffer/README.md

 # BoundedBuffer
 Implementation of the Bounded Buffer/Producer-Consumer problem.
-There are 2 kinds of producers, one type reads info from a website and puts it into the shared queue, while the other type of producer reads info from a mongo database and puts it into a shared queue.
+There are 2 kinds of producers, one type reads info from a website and puts it into the shared queue, while the other type of producer reads info from a mongo database and puts it into the shared queue.

 To run the code successfully kindly follow these steps:
 1) Create/Install a docker image of mongodb.
 Also install bazel.